4:18 p.m., June 3, 2022, modified at 4:36 p.m., June 3, 2022

 The actors of the same play are in place

-Health authorities navigate a narrow ridge, between a necessary precautionary principle and a desire not to overreact with superfluous measures – the second part of the proposal having become much less popular after the blindness of the first months of the Covid- 19.
+Health authorities navigate a narrow ridge, between a necessary precautionary principle and a desire not to overreact with superfluous measures – the second part of the proposal having become much less popular following the blindness of the first months of the Covid- 19.
 The precarious balance between these two imperatives is felt in the messages of the WHO.
 “For now, an effective response to monkeypox will not require the same extensive health measures that we needed for Covid-19”said Hans Kluge, director of WHO Europe.
 “But, and this is important, we do not yet know if we will be able to completely contain its spread”.
 It’s all in the “but, and it’s important”.
 For the WHO, all scenarios remain possible.

 The monkeypox would therefore not be the Covid.
 However, it is fascinating to see how the actors of the same play are in place on social networks.
-Antivax have not missed the opportunity and have already developed a long list of conspiracy theories about monkeypox; the Covid “alarmists” tirelessly tweet all foreign articles announcing new cases of monkeypox; while data scientists are resuming their methods inherited from Covid to draw curves for this new epidemic – the excellent OurWorldInData site already has its page dedicated to monkeypox.
+Antivax have not missed the opportunity and have already developed a long list of conspiracy theories regarding monkeypox; the Covid “alarmists” tirelessly tweet all foreign articles announcing new cases of monkeypox; while data scientists are resuming their methods inherited from Covid to draw curves for this new epidemic – the excellent OurWorldInData site already has its page dedicated to monkeypox.
 It may not be a pandemic, but the information ecosystem built, for better or for worse, during Covid-19 is already ready to deal with it.